“I beg your pardon?” said Alice

 “It isn’t respectable to beg,” said the King.

 I went to our Homecoming dance at St. Mel’s with a friend who was a girl.
 She wasn’t a girlfriend, just someone who happened to be a girl.
+She was a pretty girl, otherwise it wouldn’t count.
 Nobody is allowed to go by himself or even with another guy, no matter what kind of friends you are.
 You have to have a date to go to Homecoming.
 The dance was in the main gym the night after we smash-mouthed a mouthwatering win over Moeller’s, the Fighting Crusaders.

 The big bad Crusaders slouched back to Cincinnati and afterwards we called them the Sad Taters.
 St. Mel’s takes no prisoners on the football field.
 No, SIR!
 Mr. Rote, our religion teacher, says mercy is a virtue, but not on Friday nights.